 Figure 15.
-The drive configuration we used in the Dell PowerEdge 2950 server in our hands-on testing and research.
+The drive configuration we used in the Dell PowerEdge R900 server in our hands-on testing and research.

 Figure 16.
-The drive configuration we used in the Dell PowerEdge 2650 server in our hands-on testing and research.
+The drive configuration we used in the Dell PowerEdge 6650 server in our hands-on testing and research.

-Both our PowerEdge 2650 and PowerEdge 2950 servers contained five drives.
-As we mentioned previously, the 2950 has six drive bays, but for the tests without external storage we wanted to configure the storage for the servers as identically as possible.
-We configured the first two internal server drives using RAID 1 for the operating system, SQL Server software, and SQL Server system databases.
+On both servers, we configured the first two internal server drives using RAID 1 for the operating system, SQL Server software, and SQL Server system databases.
 Because our workload did not heavily utilize tempdb, we also put the tempdb on this volume.
-In the case of the PowerEdge 2650, which was running SQL Server 2000, the RAID 1 volume also held the full-text catalogs.
-SQL Server 2008 integrates full-text search features with the database and filegroup infrastructure, so separation of the full-text catalogs on the file system was not an issue for the PowerEdge 2950.
+In the case of the PowerEdge 6650, which was running SQL Server 2000, the RAID 1 volume also held the full-text catalogs.
+SQL Server 2008 integrates full-text search features with the database and filegroup infrastructure, so separation of the full-text catalogs on the file system was not an issue for the PowerEdge R900.

-For both servers, we configured the remaining three internal drives as one RAID 5 volume and allocated them to user data and indices.
+For the PowerEdge 6650, we configured the remaining three internal drives as one RAID 5 volume and allocated them to user data and indices.
 Because protecting the data was a priority, RAID 5 was the best available choice.
-(With only three drives available for the user data, RAID 10 was not possible.
-A RAID 1 mirror would not have given us enough space for the 20GB testing on the PowerEdge 2650.)
+(With only three drives available for the user data, RAID 10 was not possible.)
+On the PowerEdge R900, however, eight drives were available, making RAID 10 the best choice for data protection and performance.